michel-kraemer/sudocle/README.md

-If you want to play one of the puzzles featured on [Cracking the Cryptic](https://www.youtube.com/c/CrackingTheCryptic) in Sudocle, just copy the puzzle's ID from the CTC webapp and append it to the URL shown above.
+If you want to play one of the puzzles featured on [Cracking the Cryptic](https://www.youtube.com/c/CrackingTheCryptic) in Sudocle, just copy the puzzle’s ID from the CTC webapp and append it to the URL shown above.

 For example, the “Miracle Sudoku” by Mitchell Lee, one of the most popular